Re-positioning a worldwide brand

 J.D.
-Power is one of the worlds leading consumer research companies, gathering data from thousands of verified product owners and selling it back to companies to show how those products are performing.
-While they collect ratings information for all kinds of industries, they are best known for their work with cars.
-Previously, their entire web presence was focused on selling data to businesses.
+Power is one of the worlds leading consumer research companies, gathering data from verified product owners to show how those products are performing.
+Previousy, they were focused on selling that data back to companies, mainly for marketing purposes (if you've seen any car commercial ever, you know what I'm talking about).

-As successful as this had been, they realized that they were sitting on a treasure trove of data that could benefit everyday consumers who were trying to buy a new car.
-JDP then came to us to design their first-ever consumer website to go toe to toe with industry leaders like Kelley Blue Book and Edmunds.
+JDP eventually realized that they were sitting on a treasure trove of data that could benefit everyday consumers.
+With cars being their most popular industry, they came to us to design their first-ever consumer website to go toe-to-toe with industry leaders like Kelley Blue Book and Edmunds.

 One of J.D.
 Power's selling points is the rating they assign to each vehicle.
 Previously, their ratings were based on a 5 point scale.
 However, with most cars getting a 4 or 5, it was hard to differentiate one from another.
 After plenty of testing1, we shifted to a more granular 100 point scale so users could clearly see how cars stack up.